brunelab/databases/README.md

 If you use the Oxymonadida and/or Parabasalia databases, please cite [Efficient but occasionally imperfect vertical transmission of gut mutualistic protists in a wood‐feeding termite](https://doi.org/10.1111/mec.15322) (Michaud et al, 2020, Molecular Ecology, 29:308–324).

 Regarding the archaeal database, we provide both mothur-formatted and arb files.
-If you use this database, please cite *Protasov et al. Submitted*.
+If you use this database, please cite [Diversity and taxonomic revision of methanogens and other archaea in the intestinal tract of terrestrial arthropods](https://www.frontiersin.org/articles/10.3389/fmicb.2023.1281628/) (Protasov et al, 2023, Front.
+Microbiol).